Maxwell-Eric/Settlers-of-Catan/README.md

 # SoC-Software-Engineering-Project
 - This project is based of the boaard game Settlers of Catan.
+- The user manual come with comoplete instructions and there is an in game menu with instructions.
-- The user manual and design documentation are included in a seperate folder.
-The UML diagrams were drawn with Microsoft Visio.
+- Design documentation is included with UML diagrams drawn in Microsoft Visio
 - This is a large project with many classes.
 A jar file is available.
 - Gif files are too big to include.
 - Images with descriptions below show some typical game play and user interactions